dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 ## Hosts

 The host is the debugger or program the command and the infrastructure runs on.
 The goal is to allow the same code for a command to run under different programs like the dotnet-dump REPL, lldb and Windows debuggers.
 Under Visual Studio the host will be a VS extension package.

+When the host starts, the service manager loads command and service extension assemblies from the DOTNET_DIAGNOSTIC_EXTENSIONS environment variable (assembly paths separated by ';') or from the $HOME/.dotnet/extensions directory on Linux or MacOS or %USERPROFILE%\.dotnet\extensions directory on Windows.

 #### IHost